Miller 250DX Pulser Sequencer Build

 My Sequencer Prototype is nearing its final stages also and almost ready to have the sample boards made, and I can’t contain My enthusiasm and just had to post a photo of it.

-After conducting an extensive search on the internet, including the forums and archives, I must admit that my efforts yielded only one photo of an Original Miller Sequencer Board.
+After conducting an extensive search on the internet, including the welding forums and archives, I must admit that my efforts yielded only one photo of an Original Miller Sequencer Board.
 Regrettably, I was unable to locate any images of the Miller Pulse Board.
 It seems that such images do not exist, and the only images found were of Miller’s antistatic packaging concealing the PCB.
 This lack of transparency raises questions about why they might not want potential customers to have a clear view of what they are purchasing.

 Nonetheless, I will remain vigilant and continue to monitor the web for any updates or additional sources that may eventually provide the desired image of the Miller Pulse Board.
 If anyone has a photo of the original boards send me a message.